 " I have tried everything, dorm living, apartment living, living with my parents and living in a group home.
 Different times, different situations."

 "I had a lot to learn before I could really live on my own, setting up utilities, signing a lease, and buying insurance.
 It was tricky."

 Social-emotional and mental health

 Mental health includes emotional, psychological, and social well-being.
 It determines how we handle stress, relate to others, and make choices.
 Learn about resources to support and enhance your mental health.

 Advanced education and training

-Students are allowed to finish public high school up until the age of 21.
-Many people seek college or advanced training afterwards.
+Some students can stay in public high school until age 21, and many go to college or advanced training afterwards.
 Locate information to find and pay for education opportunities.

 Transition to adult health care